 * a subscription to Buffer – an application which allows you to schedule your social media posts.
 I love Buffer because it is easy to use but there are a number of rival apps like Hootsuite.

 * a subscription to Tailwind – an application which will repin your pins to Pinterest and shuffle your boards for you to gain maximum exposure.

 * a subscription to Picmonkey – a genius photo editing application which allows you to edit individual photos and create collages.
 Some bloggers prefer a rival application called Canva

 * business cards (I got mine from Vistaprint) to give out a bloggers conferences and meet-ups

 * a mobile phone with a decent camera – lots of bloggers go the whole hog and invest in expensive cameras but I’ve managed to get by with a smartphone.
 The Husband gave me his iPhone 6S when he upgraded recently and I love it.

 It’s easy to get carried away with all the bells and whistles and there are several really good books on blogging, such as The Million Dollar Blog by Natasha Courtenay-Smith or The Ultimate Blogger To-Do List by Dana Fox and endless courses about all aspects of a blogger’s craft to tempt you to part with your pennies.

-But if you are just starting out with very little cash to spare, you can find lots of support in an excellent Facebook group - UK Bloggers.
-You'll find bloggers are a friendly bunch who are always generous with their advice.
-Before you shell out, just ask for their very valuable advice - many of them have been blogging for years and are highly experienced.
+But if you are just starting out with very little cash to spare, you can find lots of support in the various Facebook groups for bloggers.
+You’ll find bloggers are a friendly bunch who are always generous with their advice.
+Before you shell out, just ask for their very valuable advice – many of them have been blogging for years and are highly experienced.